 Tartan Reality purchased the old PNC Bank property at 1001 S. The rezoning has been approved and the site will now be developed.

-During the city council meeting several council members voiced their concerns about traffic.
+During the city council meeting several council members recognized the legitimate concerns residents expressed about traffic and safety.
 We thank Councilman Coyne for making a motion for city Staff to address the existing traffic issues in the vicinity.

 Media Coverage of City Council Meeting.

 Media Coverage of the Planning and Zoning Meeting.